New Spring Farm HomeWindfallWindfall Foal Gallery

 Aschenbrodel

 Until retired in 1995 at age 15, Amethyst was the only stallion of any breed competing at advanced level eventing in the United States.
 He has received ATA Horse of the Year awards five years at Intermediate and Advanced, The Casar Cup five times, and the Forderverein Award once.
 He won the Bromont CCI** and was third at Radnor with his usual clean cross-country run and elegant dressage test.
-A stunningly beautiful Maharadscha grandson with exceptional movement, his fertility has been excellent and his foals correct, well-mannered, and highly placed in competition.
+A stunningly beautiful Maharadscha grandson with exceptional movement, his fertility was excellent and his foals correct, well-mannered, and highly placed in competition.
 Many resemble him in type and athleticism.

 Competition Results